-We know, for example, that the information consumers acquire prior to consuming a product has an impact on their expectations and, as a result, on how they perceive the product’s quality (Siegrist and Cousin, 2009; Lange et al., 2002).
+We know, for example, that the information consumers acquire before consuming a product impacts their expectations and, as a result, how they perceive the product’s quality (Siegrist and Cousin, 2009; Lange et al., 2002).
 Sa’enz-Navajas et al. (2013) found that a consumer’s level of expertise influences their quality judgments.

-Furthermore, when it comes to beverages, the material of the cup or glass that a customer uses has a significant impact on how they perceive and rate that beverage (Schifferstein, 2009; Wan et al., 2015).
+Furthermore, when it comes to beverages, the material of the cup or glass that a customer uses significantly impacts how they perceive and rate that beverage (Schifferstein, 2009; Wan et al., 2015).

 Crema’s Influence on Visual Perception

-consumers rated products in three ways in this study: (1) visually, with researchers assessing the expectations generated by visual cues, (2) in a “blind” condition, with all visual cues suppressed and researchers assessing in-mouth perception, and (3) by taste and sight, with consumers evaluating the coffee.
+consumers rated products in three ways in this study: (1) visually, with researchers assessing the expectations generated by visual cues, (2) in a “blind” condition, with all visual cues suppressed and researchers assessing in-mouth perception; and (3) by taste and sight, with consumers traditionally evaluating the coffee.

-The researchers also discovered that while they could see and taste the product normally, the perceived quality was higher than when they were blind in the mouth.
-This suggests that visual cues influenced the in-mouth experience in a beneficial way.
+The researchers also discovered that while they could see and taste the product usually, the perceived quality was higher than when they were blind the mouth.
+This suggests that visual cues influenced the in-mouth experience beneficially.

 As the amount of crema increased, so did the perceived smoothness in the mouth, which was most likely attributable to the physical texture features of crema.
 Overall smoothness was evaluated higher when customers could see and taste it rather than when they were blind in the mouth.

 The Effect of Crema on Aroma Production

-The perception of volatiles through the olfactory system is referred to as aroma (see also Chapter 18).
+The perception of volatiles through the olfactory system is called aroma (see also Chapter 18).
 There are two mechanisms for volatile organic molecules to reach the olfactory epithelium in the upper section of the nose.

 They compared crema amounts (Barron et al., 2012) and stabilities (Dold et al., 2011) to coffee without crema.
-Despite the fact that it has long been assumed that crema functions as a lid to keep odors from escaping (Petracco, 2005), the experiments revealed a far more sophisticated mechanism.
+Even though it has long been assumed that crema is a lid to keep odors from escaping (Petracco, 2005), the experiments revealed a far more sophisticated mechanism.

 The investigation traced fragrance molecules with varied volatilities above the cup as a function of time using MS methods.
 The existence of crema generally caused an above-the-cup volatile concentration that was much higher than that reported in liquid coffee without crema within the first 2.5 minutes after the start of extraction (Figs. 1.3 and 1.4).

-In fact, when the narrow lamella at the foam surface ruptures, the bubbles collapse, and entrapped gas, primarily high volatile aromas, is released.
-The main source of this bubble rupture is thought to be the thinning of the films due to evaporation (Dold et al., 2011; Weaire and Hutzler, 1999), but other events outlined in Section 2 may also play a role.
+When the narrow lamella at the foam surface ruptures, the bubbles collapse, and entrapped gas, primarily highly volatile aromas, is released.
+The primary source of this bubble rupture is thought to be the thinning of the films due to evaporation (Dold et al., 2011; Weaire and Hutzler, 1999), but other events outlined in Section 2 may also play a role.

 Crema stabilization begins to have a vital influence on the release pattern after the initial release of aromas.
-The coffee releases the greatest amount of smells into the headspace when the crema stability is low.
+The coffee releases the most significant amount of smells into the headspace when the crema stability is low.

 Parenti et al. (2014), who investigated different espresso preparations, verified the idea that the crema layer works as a way to liberate fragrances above the cup when the crema layer is unstable.

 This should include: (1) how low crema stability (high bubble rupture) enhances the release of high volatile aromas, which are abundant in the gas phase of foam bubbles; (2) how high crema stability retains high volatiles because the crema acts as a barrier that entraps the aromas; and (3) how crema collapse allows for diffusion and the subsequent release of low-volatile aromas.

 The decreased volatility of scent molecules above the cup is attributed to this foam layer.
-As a result, prior studies indicating that crema stability has a significant impact in scent release are confirmed (Dold et al., 2011).
+As a result, prior studies indicating that crema stability significantly impacts scent release are confirmed (Dold et al., 2011).

-Crema production has also been employed to improve the sensory elements of soluble coffee by researchers.
+Researchers have also employed Crema production to improve the sensory elements of soluble coffee.
 For example, with soluble coffees with pressurized internal gas, one study focused on scent release above the cup for producing crema (Yu et al., 2012).

-To our knowledge, there are currently no sensory or consumer data that demonstrate the effect of crema on the perceived above-cup scent, to our knowledge.
-Various research, on the other hand, has looked at sensory perception in the mouth.
+To our knowledge, there are currently no sensory or consumer data that demonstrate the effect of crema on the perceived above-cup scent.
+On the other hand, various research has looked at sensory perception in the mouth.

 Crema’s Effect on In-Mouth Perception

-There is research on how coffee tastes in the mouth (Charles et al., 2015; Barron et al., 2012; Labbe et al., 2016) Only Barron and Labbe have focused on cremation to our knowledge.
+There is research on how coffee tastes in the mouth (Charles et al., 2015; Barron et al., 2012; Labbe et al., 2016).
+Only Barron and Labbe have focused on cremation to our knowledge.
 Researchers frequently employ a technique known as temporal dominance of sensation (TDS).

 Pineau et al., 2009; Le Re’ve’rend et al., 2008; Pineau et al., 2012; Pineau and Schlich, 2015) used this methodology to track the temporal evolution of sensory perception during product tasting.

 The panelists had to select the dominating in-mouth perceptual feature from a list of 11 options for each sip: carbon, roasted, cereal, fruity, sweet, bitter, acidic, liquid, thick, gritty, and smooth.

 The study found that a larger crema quantity resulted in higher overall intensity.
 By combining the TDS and nose-space data, we may deduce that smells trapped in the crema can be detected by sensory perception and recorded in the nose space during consumption.

 However, because variances across panelists can be significant, obtaining results using nose-space analysis can be difficult.
 With developments in analytical methodologies for nasal space analysis, researchers may be able to acquire better results in the future.

 Crema is much more than meets the eye.
-While the belief that a good crema must be dark brown and a certain thickness is not erroneous, it does not fully use the crema’s potential in the coffee experience.
+At the same time, believing that a good crema must be dark brown and a certain thickness isis not erroneous; it does not fully use its potential in the coffee experience.